 This is a short clip of that DVD:

-Also known as a great anti-aging treatment, MLD is on the menu of many exclusive spas and is often used to speed recovery from many types of surgery.
+Also known as a great anti-aging treatment, Manual Lymph Drainage is on the menu of many exclusive spas and is often used to speed recovery from many types of surgery.

 New!
 CommentsHave your say about what you just read!
 Leave me a comment in the box below.